wolfordj/CS493/content/modules/3-rest-api-creation/1-url-selection.md

 {{< title >}}
 ## Introduction
 <!--- Introduce the content of this exploration -->
 In this section we return to the concept of resources representing URLs.
 We are going to talk in some more detail about what this means and how it is applied to a web application.
 Everything in this section will assume the data is stored as a simple JSON representation.
-For our example we are going to to use a lodging provider that has provides lodgings to guests.
+For our example we are going to  use a lodging provider that has provides lodgings to guests.
 These will be the two kinds of entities that we will keep track of in our application.
 We will look at what a REST URL structure for this might look like.

 ## URLs Identifying Resources
 <!--- Main topic headings are at ## -->